Transformers · OrevateAI

 How do I quickly add superscript to multiple instances of text in Google Docs?

-The most efficient method is to use the keyboard shortcuts (Ctrl + . on Windows, Cmd + . on Mac) after highlighting each section of text.
-For very large documents, consider using the find and replace function with special characters if applicable, though this is more advanced.
+The most efficient method for multiple instances is to use the keyboard shortcuts (Ctrl + . on Windows, Cmd + . on Mac) after highlighting each section of text.
+For very large documents with repetitive patterns, consider using the advanced ‘Find and Replace’ function with special character codes if applicable, though this requires a deeper understanding of character encoding and might not be suitable for all situations.
+As of 2026, there isn’t a one-click ‘apply to all’ function for arbitrary superscript text, emphasizing the importance of accurate selection.

 Can I use superscript for things other than numbers?

 Yes, you can superscript any text.
-This is commonly used for abbreviations, specific symbols, or even short phrases where superscript formatting is conventional or desired for stylistic reasons.
+This is commonly used for abbreviations, specific symbols, or even short phrases where superscript formatting is required by convention or for stylistic emphasis.
+For example, you might see footnotes indicated by letters like “a” or “b” in superscript.

 About the Author